johanberntsson/PunyInform/documentation/technical/techreport.md

 `_ParseAndPerformAction` firsts determines which verb the input uses.
 It then checks each pattern to see if it matches the input.
-This is done by calling `_ParsePattern` which takes p_pattern (the current pattern to check) and p_phase (set to 1). `_ParsePattern` returns a score that indicates how well the pattern matches the input.
+This is done by calling `_ParsePattern` which takes p_pattern (the current pattern to check). `_ParsePattern` returns a score that indicates how well the pattern matches the input.
 During phase 1 this match will be done silently, so no error messages are printed even if the pattern fails to match the input.

 The score is 100 if a perfect match was found, or the number of words matches by the pattern if it failed to match.
 This means that only part